Nuclear power in the United States: Economics

 In December 2014, Vermont Yankee was closed by the parent corporation for economic reasons.

-Indian Point Nuclear Power Plant, 30 miles from New York City, was closed on 30 April 2020 (Unit 2) and 30 April 2021 (Unit 3).
+Indian Point Energy Center, 30 miles from New York City, was closed on April 30, 2020 (Unit 2) and April 30, 2021 (Unit 3).

 The additional cancellation of five large reactor upgrades (Prairie Island, 1 reactor; LaSalle, 2 reactors; and Limerick, 2 reactors), four by the largest nuclear company in the US, suggest that the nuclear industry faces "a broad range of operational and economic problems".

 In July 2013, economist Mark Cooper named some nuclear power plants that face particularly intense challenges to their continued operation.
 Cooper said that the lesson for policy makers and economists is clear: "nuclear reactors are simply not competitive".

 In December 2010, The Economist reported that the demand for nuclear power was softening in America.
 In recent years, utilities have shown an interest in about 30 new reactors, but the number with any serious prospect of being built as of the end of 2010 was about a dozen, as some companies had withdrawn their applications for licenses to build.
 Exelon has withdrawn its application for a license for a twin-unit nuclear plant in Victoria County, Texas, citing lower electricity demand projections.
 The decision has left the country's largest nuclear operator without a direct role in what the nuclear industry hopes is a nuclear renaissance.

 Ground has been broken on two new nuclear plants with a total of four reactors.
 The Obama administration was seeking the expansion of a loan guarantee program but as of December 2010 had been unable to commit all the loan guarantee money already approved by Congress.
 Since talk a few years ago of a “nuclear renaissance”, natural gas prices have fallen and old reactors are getting license extensions.
 The only reactor to finish construction after 1996 was at Watts Bar, Tennessee.
 It is an old unit, begun in 1973, whose construction was suspended in 1988, and was resumed in 2007.
 It became operational in October 2016.
 Of the 100 reactors operating in the U.S., ground was broken on all of them in 1974 or earlier.

 In August 2012, Exelon stated that economic and market conditions, especially low natural gas prices, made the "construction of new merchant nuclear power plants in competitive markets uneconomical now and for the foreseeable future".
 In early 2013, UBS noted that some smaller reactors operating in deregulated markets may become uneconomic to operate and maintain, due to competition from generators using low priced natural gas, and may be retired early.
 The 556 MWe Kewaunee Power Station is being closed 20 years before license expiry for these economic reasons.
 In February 2014, the Financial Times identified Pilgrim, Indian Point, Clinton, and Quad Cities power stations as potentially at risk of premature closure for economic reasons.